-The FREE classroom workshops described below can be adapted for different grade levels and class period lengths.
+The FREE classroom workshops described below can be presented in person or virtual and adapted for different grade levels and class period lengths.
 To schedule or for more information, please contact Triangle Associates at 206-583-0655 ext.
-110 or firstname.lastname@example.org.
+111 or email@example.com.

 Focus on life science and ecosystems

-Biospheres (grades 6-10) – How does the closed system of a biosphere compare to Earth?
-Students work in small groups and observe small-scale model ecosystems called Ecospheres to understand biotic and abiotic factors and natural cycles.
-Students compare the Ecosphere to Earth and realize how their daily consumption and disposal habits affect the planet, with an emphasis on ways to minimize our impacts.
+Biospheres (grades 6-12) – How does the closed system of a biosphere compare to Earth?
+Students work in small groups and observe small-scale model ecosystems to understand the relationship between biotic and abiotic factors and resources in natural cycles.
+Students discuss how their daily consumption and disposal of resources affects ecosystems, with an emphasis on ways to minimize impacts.

 Focus on earth systems and human activity

-Consumption Junction (grades 6-8) – How does recycling conserve natural resources and minimize human impacts?
-By studying the life cycle of an aluminum can from its bauxite source to the recycling bin, students learn about the time, energy, and natural resources used to make an everyday product, the resulting environmental and climate change impacts, and the steps we can take to limit consumption for a more sustainable future.
+Consumption Junction (grades 6-10) – How does recycling conserve natural resources and help to reduce human impacts on ecosystems?
+Students will study the product life cycle of an aluminum can from its bauxite source to the recycling bin, students learn about the time, energy, and natural resources used to make an everyday product, the resulting climate change and damaging environmental impacts, particularly on global communities where bauxite is mined.
+The workshop ends with actions we can all take to limit our consumption for a more sustainable future.

-Four Rs for Our Climate (grades 9-12) – How do our shopping and waste habits contribute to climate change?
-How can using the four Rs help minimize our carbon footprint?
-After learning some basic climate change science, students explore how their consumption of natural resources and disposal of waste contribute to their carbon footprint.
-Students work in small groups to analyze the life cycle of an everyday item, the fast-food hamburger, and they develop practical solutions to shrink their carbon footprint through better waste reduction and recycling practices.
-Extended class periods include a focus on climate justice.
+Four Rs for Our Climate (grades 6-10) – How might our consumption of resources and waste disposal habits contribute to climate change?
+After reviewing basic climate change science, students explore how our consumption of natural resources and disposal of waste contribute to our individual carbon footprints.
+Students work in small groups to analyze the product life cycle of an everyday item and develop practical solutions to shrink their carbon footprint through better waste reduction and recycling practices.

 Food for Thought (grades 6-9) – What are we really wasting when we waste food?
 This workshop explores the environmental and climate change impacts of food production, disposal, and waste.
 Students calculate their "foodprint" to quantify their individual waste and focus on positive changes they can make to lessen their environmental impact.
 While the focus of this lesson is on waste prevention, it can be adapted to include how-to advice for schools that collect food waste for composting.